PlayPact/playpact-clients/clients/csharp/docs/ServerApi.md

 <a id="createserver"></a>
 # **CreateServer**
-> void CreateServer (Guid playPactUserId, CreateMyServerDto? createMyServerDto = null)
+> void CreateServer (Guid playPactUserId, CreateMyServerDto createMyServerDto = null)

 Creates a server.